30 Apr Neural Machine Translation: A Beginner’s Guide

 For some of our customers, go-to-market speed is key, for others, it is globally supporting their own client base.
 Across the board, there are enormous amounts of content (support, knowledge, social media, product information, and so on) waiting to be localized in multiple target markets.
 By enabling NMT solutions we are empowering our clients to deliver content fast, in multiple languages and regions.

-Based on the findings of the Machine Translation Maturity Model white paper, written by Valeria Cannavina, Donnelley Language Solutions has a clear understanding of what type of content, processes, and data is more suitable for NMT.
+Based on the findings of the Machine Translation Maturity Model white paper, by Valeria Cannavina, we have a clear understanding of what type of content, processes, and data is most suitable for NMT.
 With Neural NMT still regarded as relatively new, many organizations overlook the importance of aligned procedures to guide their use of MT.
 At the same time, customers expect relevant information at their fingertips.
 We have helped multiple customers develop a model to succeed using NMT in their organizations.

 Reaching an international readership, fast